 Wet basement: If you have a basement and it isn’t waterproofed, the water pouring down into your foundation will inevitably lead to a damp basement.

-Aesthetics: A neglected gutter system just looks ugly plain and simple.
-Overflowing gutters cause a stripey looking stain known as ‘Tiger Striping’ which if left too long can be near impossible to remove completely, and also no one wants vegetation growing out of their gutters.
+Aesthetics: A neglected gutter system just looks ugly, plain and simple.
+Vegetation growing out you gutters and mass and algae on the surface is a tell tale sign of neglect.
+Overflowing gutters will cause a stripey looking stain known as ‘Tiger Striping’ which, if left too long can be near impossible to remove completely.

 What causes gutters to become blocked?